-- lackbox Fix a point x for which you want to explain the decision of a complicated function f - ▶ Sample points $x_1, ..., x_m$ locally around x and evaluate the function $f(x_1), ..., f(x_m)$ - ► Locally approximate the complicated decision function f by a simple linear function. - ▶ Identify the few most prominent coordinates in this linear model and use those as explanations. - ▶ Important: we don't need to know anything about the learning algorithm that generated f.
+- ► Fix a point x for which you want to explain the decision of a complicated function f - Sample points $x_1, ..., x_m$ locally around x, evaluate the function $f(x_1), ..., f(x_m)$, and apply a binning procedure. - Locally approximate the complicated decision function f by a simple linear function - Identify the few most prominent coordinates in this linear model and use those as explanations. - Important: we don't need to know anything about the learning algorithm that generated f.
 LIME can be applied to any black box algorithm as soon as we can evaluate the model f for arbitrary input points.